Welcome to the 2nd of three blog posts in the List Building Series.

 Once you’ve created the infrastructure for your freebie, now you can add the freebie to your download page via a link or the technology that you use.
 Remember that your download page is also valuable real-estate to market other paid products or affiliate products that people who are getting this item might also want.
 You can put that right below the download button for the freebie.

-Add the Link to The Freebie within the Content of the Blog Post
+Add a Link to The Freebie within the Content of the Blog Post

 Pointing out the freebie is the best way to ensure people find it and subscribe.
 If your call to action is not clear, people may not click the link if it’s just on top of the text, so do what you can to highlight and call attention to the offer.